A Talk by Professor Stephen J O'Brien, molecular biologist

 Video and audio of the whole talk are available from http://sms.cam.ac.uk/media/1659105

 During the introductory part of his talk, O'Brien said, "In fact, one observer mentioned to me that world pandemics seem to occur about once a generation, every thirty years or so, as is illustrated by the slide here Spanish flu 1918, polio 1950, HIV AIDS 1982, SARS 2003.
 There are others, but none as horrific as these."

 Soon he was saying, "I'm going to tell you three stories here today to illustrate how scientists, including members of our team, have learned from taking a population, evolutionary and molecular approach to understanding diseases".

-It seemed to me that O'Brien told more than three stories, and his talk was packed full of interesting information.
 He talked about genetic homogeneity in the cheetah immune system, corona virus and SARS, FIV, lions in Africa, HIV and a human genetic mutation called CCR5 delta 32 which can confer immunity to HIV but increased vulnerability to West Nile disease, and then about the Black Death and Yersinia pestis and smallpox in connection with CCR5 delta 32.

 He started by talking about SARS and a disease afflicting cheetahs in an American wildlife park during the 1980s and how the genetic homogeneity of the cheetah immune system made it vulnerable.